Home to several student services including:

 Collects and accounts students’ educations charges, processes and distributes aid funds, and administers plans.

-All students enrolled at The College at Brockport are expected to adhere to College policies and procedures, including the Code of Student Conduct.
+All students enrolled at SUNY Brockport are expected to adhere to College policies and procedures, including the Code of Student Conduct.

 Committed to providing a safe and secure campus for students, faculty, staff, and visitors.